Futarimiti/ide.nvim/README.md

 ## Contribution

-This plugin is its very early stage so do expect unstable changes and breaking changes.
+I wrote this like just yesterday so do expect it to break as well as breaking changes without preannouncements.

 Any suggestions or issues, just open an issue or a PR and we will get to work ASAP.